-Where is My W-2?
+Where Is My W-2?

-There are many reasons why you might not receive a W-2, including administrative glitches and simple oversights.
+There are many reasons why you might not receive an IRS W-2, including administrative glitches and simple oversights.
 It’s also possible that you may have moved since your job ended with your former employer.
 If you didn’t have your mail forwarded by submitting a change-of-address form at your local U.S. Post Office branch, your W-2 may have been returned to your ex-employer.
 Even if you did have your mail forwarded, your W-2 may have gotten lost, which means your ex-employer doesn’t know you didn’t receive it.